House Structure

 Reverend Barry Marsh (1931 - 2016 ) was the rector of the Parish of Narellan from 1970 to 1997.
 Reverend Marsh served on the Macarthur School Council from 1984-1997 and it was under his leadership that the Parish made the generous gift of land in Narellan to Macarthur.

-The tree on this crest represents the Jacarandas for which Reverend Marsh's birthplace is renown and the crowns and cross are drawn from the Macarthur crest and remind us of the godliness of Reverend Marsh.
+The tree on this crest represents the Jacarandas for which Reverend Marsh's birthplace is renown and the crowns and cross are drawn from the Macarthur crest.
+They remind us of the godliness of Reverend Marsh.
 The clasped hands remind us of the generosity of this house in support of St Michael School, Kilolo, Tanzania.